vitor251093/resurrection-capsule/LEGAL.md

 __DISCLAIMER:__ I'm not a lawyer.
 The observations below were made after I've read the game EULA.
-If EA sends me a message saying _"We want you to stop working in fake server and remove it from Github"_, I'm gonna do it (unless a real lawyer proves to me that my suppositions were correct).
+If EA sends me a message saying _"We want you to stop working in fake server and remove it from Github"_, I'm gonna do it.
 Still, since Darkspore is literally (and totally) unplayable for now, with no expectation of a fix, and this app aims to make it work only for people with an original copy, it doesn't look like EA would have a reason to be bothered with it.

 # Is Darkspore-Fakeserver legal?